-Type of Benefit Description of Benefit Limitations Co-Pay Birthing Care Services Covers birthing services provided by a licensed birthing center.
-Limited to facility services (e.g. labo and delivery) Co-pays do not apply Chiropractic Services Covered services do not require doctor prescription and are limited to spinal subluxation Requires authorization for twelve visits per 1 month period limit (regardless of number of service or modalities offer in one visit) Requires authorization for additional visits visits s Doctor/Doctor Extender Professional Services Services include, but are not limited to the following: • American Academy of Pediatrics recommended well-child exams and preventive health services (including but not limited to vision and hearing screening and immunizations) May require authorization for specialty services Applicable level of co-pay applies to office visits Co-pays do not apply to preventative visits or to prenatal visits after the first visit
+Type of Benefit Description of Benefit Limitations Co-Pay Birthing Care Services Covers birthing services provided by a licensed birthing center. • Limited to facility services (e.g. labor and delivery) Co-pays do not apply Chiropractic Services Covered services do not require doctor prescription and are limited to spinal subluxation • Requires authorization for twelve visits per 12- month period limit (regardless of number of services or modalities offered in one visit) Requires authorization for additional visits Applicable level of co- pay applies to chiropractic office visits Doctor/Doctor Extender Professional Services Services include, but are not limited to the following: American Academy of Pediatrics recommended well-child exams and preventive health services (including but not limited to vision and hearing screening and immunizations) Doctor office visits, inpatient and outpatient services • May require authorization for specialty services Applicable level of co-pay applies to office visits Co-pays do not apply to preventative visits or to prenatal visits after the first visit